-B (20 points): Build a Count-Min Sketch (see L12.1.1) with k=10 counters using t=5 hash functions.
+B (4 points): Build a Count-Min Sketch with k=10 counters using t=5 hash functions.
 Run it on streams S1 and S2.

 For both streams, report the estimated counts for objects a, b, and c.
-Just from the output of the sketch, which of these objects, with probably $1 - \delta = 31/32$ , might occur more than 20% of the time?
+Which of these objects, with probably $1 - \delta = 31/32$, might occur more than 20% of the time?

-C (5 points): How would your implementation of these algorithms need to change (to answer the same questions) if each object of the stream was a "word" seen on Twitter, and the stream contained all tweets concatenated together?
+C (2 points): How would these algorithms need to change (to answer the same questions) if each object of the stream was a "word" seen on Twitter, and the stream contained all tweets?

-D (5 points): Describe one advantage of the Count-Min Sketch over the Misra-Gries Algorithm.
+Name one advantage of Count-Min Sketch over the Misra-Gries algorithm.

-BONUS 2
+2 BONUS